Kaitlin Moon asked me: “Do you ever experience artist block and what is your cure that you use to overcome it?”

 - try collaborations with other artists,

-- find a mentor who can drive you,
+- find a mentor who can drive me,

-- ask friends (artists or not) to comment your work, or to share their opinions, ideas,
+- ask friends (artists or not) to comment my work, or to share their opinions, ideas,

 - try new styles (realistic, cartoon, naïve, …), deform my “graphic codes”,